dhansel/ArduinoFDC/README.md

 -------------|------------------|-------------------------
 2            | 20               | Head Step Pulse
 3            | 18               | Head Step Direction
-4            | 10/16            | Motor Enable (see note 1 below)
+4            | 10               | Motor Enable A (see note 1 below)
-5            | 14/12            | Drive Select (see note 1 below)
+5            | 14               | Drive Select A (see note 1 below)
 6            | 32               | Side Select
 7            | 8 	        | Index (see note 2 below)
 8            | 30               | Read Data (see note 2 below)
 9            | 22               | Write Data
 10           | 24               | Write Enable
 11           | 26               | Track 0 (see note 2 below)
+12           | 16               | Motor Enable B (see note 1 below)
+13           | 12               | Drive Select B (see note 1 below)
 GND          | 1,3,5,...,31,33  | GND (just pick one)

 **Note 1:**
-If you are wiring directly to the male connector on the floppy drive then use pins 16 and 12.
-If you have a floppy cable connected to the drive then use pins 10 and 14 if the drive is plugged into the cable in the "Drive A" position and pins 16 and 12 if the drive is plugged into the "Drive B" position.
-For more information on why this is necessary, search the web for "Floppy cable twist".
+The pin numbers for the SELECT/MOTOR signals assume you are wiring to the controller end of a floppy drive cable.
+If you are wiring directly to the floppy drive, the A/B pins will be reversed (search the web for "Floppy drive twist" for more information).

+If you want to save two Arduino pins and are only planning to control one drive, you can comment out the `#define SINGLEDRIVE` in file ArduinoFDC.cpp.
+In that case the controller only supports one drive and does not use Arduino pins 12 and 13.

 **Note 2:**
 It is **highly** recommended (but not entirely necessary) to add a 1k